-When you publish Google Docs, Sheets, or Slides to the web, anyone who has the URL to your publication can view them no matter what visibility option you’ve chosen – private, anyone with the link, or public.
+When you publish Google Docs, Sheets, or Slides to the web, anyone who has the URL to your publication can view them no matter what link sharing option you’ve chosen – private, anyone with the link, or public.

 |When you publish to the web...||...a copy of your original item is published as a distinct, lightweight webpage.|

 Publishing charts and the visibility of the underlying data

 When you publish a chart to the web, the underlying data could be accessed even though it's not seen in chart.
 As a result, it's not recommended to publish a chart that is combined from individual data points with sensitive information.

 Private Google Docs, Sheets, and Slides published to the web